 This got me thinking about when I was his age.
 Did my ‘20 years of education, wisdom and experience’ trump that of my parents?
 Of course it didn’t but I was 20 and didn’t know better.
-How I would love to impart my many years of wisdom and experience to both of my grandsons however, it would probably go in one ear and out the other accompanied by the ever present eye-roll.
+How I would love to impart my many years of wisdom and experience to both of my grandsons, however, it would probably go in one ear and out the other accompanied by the ever present eye-roll.
 The next best thing?
-Create a list of the best ‘words of wisdom’ my current self would tell my 20-year old self.
+Create a list of the best 10 ‘words of wisdom’ my current self would tell my 20-year old self.

 - Make your health your number one priority.
 Eat well, exercise and get plenty of sleep.
 Without your health, little is possible.

 - Develop a forgiving heart and a thick skin.
 Let petty things roll off you.
-If a situation really bothers you, think about it from both sides before making a judgment.
+If a situation really bothers you, think about it from both sides before forming a judgment.
 Remember there’s usually a ‘reason’ behind what people do.
 Find out.
 People aren’t perfect…you included.

 - Be grateful for everyone and everything.
 Demonstrate your gratefulness by your actions.
 Talk is cheap.

 - Be kind to everyone you come in contact with.
 You never know what battle they may be fighting and your kind gesture or words just might help.

 - Reach for the moon.
 Listen to the advice of others but don’t let their ‘fear’ of doing something new, different, or outside their comfort zone interfere with your dreams.

 - In your professional life, discover what you love to do and do it.
 There’s nothing more rewarding than waking up on a Monday morning excited about getting to work…even after a long weekend.